Black Friday → 40% OFF Annual Plans

 Trusted by

-Mailshake is a great email platform specifically designed for sales and cold emails
+Outreach is a great email platform specifically designed for sales and cold emails

-LinkedIn Sales Navigator for LinkedIn Outreach
+LinkedIn Sales Navigator

 The LinkedIn Sales Navigator is a browser to find leads through LinkedIn's database.

 The LinkedIn Sales Navigator is a browser to find leads through LinkedIn’s database.
-With it, you can easily identify highly qualified leads, filtering them by their registered company, job position, and the rest of their LinkedIn profile information.
+With it, you can easily identify highly qualified leads, filtering them by their registered company, job position and the rest of their LinkedIn profile information.

 While the obvious limitation of the Sales Navigator is the users’ LinkedIn presence, it’s a great tool for anyone already using LinkedIn.